Please note: tours have a prompt 10:30 am start time.

 'Self-Guided Farm Tours'

-You is are not required to book a Saturday tour to view the alpacas at Kensington Prairie Farm.
+You are not required to book a Saturday tour to view the alpacas at Kensington Prairie Farm.
 The farm is open Fridays (12-5 pm), Saturdays (10-4 pm) and Sundays (12-4 pm) for alpaca viewing and boutique shopping.
+Please note: the on-farm admission fee is applicable to self-guided visitors.
+You are also required to check in and wash your hands before your tour.
+Your admission fee can be applied against any purchase (above $10) made in-store on the day of your visit.